emmajanedrews/base-template/_posts/2018-01-29-how-do-home-inspections-protect-buyers.md

 Another question people ask me pertaining to home inspections is, “If I have a one-year warranty, should I still have my inspection done prior to closing or should I wait until I’ve entered that warranty period?”

-Either one of these options, but there is something I’d like you to think about: **If you find a deal-breaker issue prior to buying the home, you can still back out.** This isn’t the case if you wait until you’re under that one-year home warranty.
+Either one of these options works, but there is something I’d like you to think about: **If you find a deal-breaker issue prior to buying the home, you can still back out.** This isn’t the case if you wait until you’re under that one-year home warranty.

 {% include pullquote.html %}